-The employees of the Group's PRC subsidiaries are members of the state-managed retirement benefit scheme operated by the PRC government.
-The subsidiaries are required to contribute a certain percentage of their payroll to the retirement benefit scheme to fund the benefits.
+The employees of the Company and the Group's PRC subsidiaries are members of the state-managed retirement benefit scheme operated by the PRC government.
+The Company and the subsidiaries are required to contribute a certain percentage of their payroll to the retirement benefit scheme to fund the benefits.
 The only obligation of the Group with respect to the retirement benefits scheme is to make the required contributions under the scheme.

-The total cost charged to profit or loss of RMB37,559,000 (2022: RMB34,688,000) represents contributions paid to the retirement benefits scheme by the Group in respect of the current year.
+The total cost charged to profit or loss of RMB42,901,000 (2023: RMB37,559,000) represents contributions paid to the retirement benefits scheme by the Group in respect of the current year.

-35. RETIREMENT BENEFITS SCHEME (Continued)
+35. RETIREMENT BENEFIT OBLIGATIONS (Continued)